|

 thoughtfully.

-Well you can mind your own business!
-Eowyn
+Well you can mind your own business, Eowyn

 grumbled, pulling up her leggings and re-lacing them.
 She stepped

-out from the bush and started back towards the camp.
-But, after
+out from the bush and started back towards the camp but, after

 less than a dozen yards, she began to suspect that she was heading